 There is a deep wound that lives beyond our childhood wounds and underneath all psychological wounds.
 It’s the First Wound.
 The Primordial Wound.
 It’s the mother of all wounds.

 This mother of all wounds is the loss of our innocence: the time when psychological and even ancestral conditioning began to veil the innocence that we are.
-That innocence is our True Nature.
-The veiling of our True Nature is the First Wound.
+That innocence is our True Nature, the Divine Spark that we are.
+The veiling of the Divine Spark is the First Wound.
 It is the wound that gives birth to the separate self.
 And it is this separate, conditioned self that takes up residence in our body and mind.

-The First Wound registers in our mind and body as a deep, nagging feeling whispering to us that something is missing; something is wrong with this picture.
+The First Wound registers in our mind and body as a deep, nagging feeling whispering to us that something is missing; something is wrong with our life.
 The hallmarks of the First Wound are persistent feelings of lack and fear.
 And even for those who might experience their lives as “happy,” there is always an undercurrent that the things, people and circumstances that bring happiness can be taken away.
 And they will be.
 No state of mind, experience or condition lasts.
-Time eats everything.
+Time devours everything.
 We know this innately.

 The First Wound and its suffering is the Fall from Grace.
-The Fall from Grace occurred the moment that we began to experience Our True Self as a separate self, rather than as our Divine Nature, the I Am Presence that we are.
-Our ancestral conditioning and child hood wounds kicked in and veiled the True Self.
-We hid ourselves in the fortress of our physical body and mind.
-We became identified with the body-mind, believing we were the body-mind and adopting the limitations of the body-mind while taking on our own survival identity.
+The Fall from Grace occurred the moment that we began to identify ourselves as a person, rather than to know ourselves as the Divine.
+This was the beginning of separation.
+When we are in separation, we hide ourselves in the fortress of our physical body and mind.
+We became identified with the body-mind, believing we are only that, adopting its limitations and taking on our own survival identity.
 As the veil became denser, we believed everything and everyone to be separate from us.